librenms/librenms/doc/Developing/os/Health-Information.md

 case the oid is indexed multiple times) are also available: if
 $index="1.20", then $subindex0="1" and $subindex1="20".

+When referencing an oid in another table the full index will be used to match the other table.
+If this is undesirable, you may use a single sub index by appending the sub index after a colon to the variable name.
+Example `{{ $ifName:2 }}`

 > `skip_values` can also compare items within the OID table against
 > values.
 The index of the sensor is used to retrieve the value
 > from the OID, unless a target index is appended to the OID.